 For a support team, downtime is painful.
 Your goal is to increase productivity and decrease the time it takes to resolve an issue.
 When you have a standardized remote support solution, you’re able to understand problems quickly and fix them fast.
 However, improving uptime demands a couple of key capabilities:

-Monitoring customer systems.
-Health checks are critical to catch impending faults.
+Monitoring customer systems: Health checks are critical in order to catch impending faults.
 This allows you to streamline support and dedicate fewer resources per issue.

 These two features reduce costs by eliminating unnecessary infrastructure and freeing IT management to focus on product improvements and growth.

 82% of vendors surveyed cited complying with customer security requirements as their top priority.
 Reviewing your own company’s policies and procedures is essential to securing and managing customer data, especially since many regulatory agencies are levying stricter penalties for noncompliance.
 Learn your company’s security protocols.